H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 7. ChromaDB host port corrected to 8002; Redis host port corrected to 6380; PostgreSQL port table corrected — see §33.11 (March 22, 2026).
 8. **Duplicate LM Synthesizer call removed from `judge_pipeline.py` (March 22, 2026).** Phase 3.5 in `main_brain.py` is sole owner of synthesizer invocation.
 9. **GPU inference active (March 22, 2026).** RTX 4070 reduces Phase 2.5 from ~320–360s (CPU) to **88–115s**.
 Verified end-to-end: 99–107s.

+**March 22–25, 2026 sprint additional confirmations:**

+10. **LM Synthesizer identity guard (3 active layers) confirmed stable throughout March 22–25 sprint** — no model name leakage observed in any test response.
+See §33.5.1 and §33.13.
+11. **`cleanResponseForDisplay` regression fix (commit 40-B fix 4) confirmed held** — no "As LLaMA" / "As Mistral" artifacts appeared in any test response during this sprint.
+See §33.5.2 and §33.13.
+12. **AU-02 Developer Impersonation Guard confirmed active** as of March 25, 2026.
+See §33.5.3 and §33.13.
+13. **Phase 3.75 → Phase 3.5 merge confirmed complete** — no regression observed during this sprint's end-to-end testing.
+See §33.5 and §33.13.

 ---